Peddler

 Reports API

-api = Peddler.reports(aws_region, access_token)
+api = Peddler.reports.new(aws_region, access_token)

 # Request a report